live-buildings/data-model/datamodels.md

 -  `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
    -  Attribute type: **Property**.
    -  Optional
--  `occupier`: Person or entity using the building.
+-  `occupier`: Person or entity using the place.
    -  Attribute type: **Property**.
    -  Optional
--  `peopleCapacity`: Allowed people present at the building
+-  `peopleCapacity`: Allowed people present at the place
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional
--  `employeeCount`: Number of employees attached to this building.
+-  `employeeCount`: Number of employees attached to this place.
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional
--  `individualWorkstationCount`: Number of individual workstations available in this building.
+-  `individualWorkstationCount`: Number of individual workstations available in this place.
 An individual workstation is a workstation assigned or dedicated to a particular person.
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional
--  `flexWorkstationCount`: Number of flex workstations available in this building.
+-  `flexWorkstationCount`: Number of flex workstations available in this place.
 A flex workstation is a workstation that is not assigned or dedicated to a particular person, and can be used alternatively by different people.
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional
--  `peopleOccupancy`: People present at the building
+-  `peopleOccupancy`: People present at the place
    -  Attribute type: **Property**.
 [Number](https://schema.org/Number)
    -  Optional
 -  `refMap`: Reference to the map containing the building